Enjoy Golden Week! 7 Places to Visit in and Around Tokyo

 If you travel in Japan during the springtime, your trip may overlap with a string of public holidays known as Golden Week.
 This is the peak season for traveling around the country so it is best to plan wisely in order to avoid the crowds.

 Golden Week is a period of consecutive public holidays at the end of April and the beginning of May that comes each year, lasting anywhere from a few days to as long as a ten-day period.
-In 2019, Golden Week officially begins on Monday, April 29 and ends Monday, May 6.
+In 2023, Golden Week is between Wednesday, May 3 and Sunday, May 7.

 We have made a list of seven lesser-known but not less exciting spots in and around Tokyo where you can beat the crowds and still have a great time in Japan during Golden Week.